SparkScratch-P/SPARK-Captcha/README.md

  - Now, come back to this repository and download the code from [Github Coadload](https://codeload.github.com/SparkScratch-P/SPARK-Captcha/zip/refs/heads/main).
  - Open the directory , `./c` and move all contents of it to your directory of same name, including `./c/assets`, but not `./c/h`.
  - Now, in `./c/h/`, upload your code, with `index.html` as your main display page.
  - One more thing you can do to make it full-proof ; make the HTML page referral sensitive, like , the page will load only when it is opened from `https//:mydomain.com/c/h`, else it would return to `./c/` for the CATPCHA. *If it is possible with HTML< developers are welcome to fork, and add!
-We would be thankful and glad to add the contribution.`
+We would be thankful and glad to add the contribution.`*

 ## License:

+MIT License

+Copyright (c) 2022 SparkScratch_P

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.